International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 #### 2.3.2 OK (200) Response

-If the request is successful, the catalog service must return a response body containing a [Catalog](./message/catalog.json) which is a profiled DCAT `Catalog` type described by the [Catalog Protocol Specification](catalog.protocol.md).
+If the request is successful, the [Catalog Service](../model/terminology.md#catalog-service) must return a response body containing a [Catalog](./message/catalog.json) which is a profiled DCAT `Catalog` type described by the [Catalog Protocol Specification](catalog.protocol.md).

 ### 2.4 The `catalog/datasets/{id}` endpoint